 Variations which are useful to avoid students showing their faces and revealing their identities in videos include Voki or Blabberize, where animated characters or photos ‘speak’ audio files on your behalf.
 For educational tips, see The Official Voki Blog.
 A popular app with similar functionality is Tellagami.
 Animated videos can be created with Dvolver, GoAnimate and Muvizu.
 Machinima movies, which can be easily produced by teachers or students in virtual worlds or gaming environments, also hold considerable potential.
 For more options, see the digital storytelling page of this website.

-Another variation on the use of videos is video-to-video conversations – that is, where students respond to the teacher or each other in short-form videos – which can be facilitated on a platform such as Flipgrid.
+Another variation on the use of videos is video-to-video conversations – that is, where students respond to the teacher or each other in short-form videos – which can be facilitated on a platform such as Flipgrid or Recap.

 Latest on Flickr